Ephesus: Ephesus and Christianity

 Ephesus was an important centre for Early Christianity from the AD 50s.
-From AD 52–54, the apostle Paul lived in Ephesus, working with the congregation and apparently organizing missionary activity into the hinterlands.
+From AD 52–54, the apostle Paul lived for three years in Ephesus, working with the congregation and organizing missionary activity into the hinterlands.
 Initially, according to the Acts of the Apostles, Paul attended the Jewish synagogue in Ephesus, but after three months he became frustrated with the stubbornness of some of the Jews, and moved his base to the school of Tyrannus.
 The Jamieson-Fausset-Brown Bible Commentary reminds readers that the unbelief of "some" (τινες) implies that "others, probably a large number, believed" and therefore there must have been a community of Jewish Christians in Ephesus.
 Paul introduced about twelve men to the 'baptism with the Holy Spirit' who had previously only experienced the baptism of John the Baptist.
 Later a silversmith named Demetrios stirred up a mob against Paul, saying that he was endangering the livelihood of those making silver Artemis shrines.
 Demetrios in connection with the temple of Artemis mentions some object (perhaps an image or a stone) "fallen from Zeus".
 Between 53 and 57 AD Paul wrote the letter 1 Corinthians from Ephesus (possibly from the 'Paul tower' near the harbour, where he was imprisoned for a short time).
 Later, Paul wrote the Epistle to the Ephesians while he was in prison in Rome (around 62 AD).

-Roman Asia was associated with John, one of the chief apostles, and the Gospel of John might have been written in Ephesus, c 90–100.
+Roman Asia was also associated with John, one of the chief apostles, and the Gospel of John might have been written in Ephesus, c 90–100.
+John is said to have died of natural causes at Ephesus sometime after AD 98, during the reign of Trajan, thus becoming the only apostle who did not die as a martyr.
+His tomb is thought to be located in the former Basilica of St. John at Selçuk, a small town in the vicinity of Ephesus.
 Ephesus was one of the seven cities addressed in the Book of Revelation, indicating that the church at Ephesus was strong.

-According to Eusebius of Caesarea, Saint Timothy was the first bishop of Ephesus.
+According to Eusebius of Caesarea, Saint Timothy, the companion of Saint Paul, was the first bishop of Ephesus.